Posted on 06 Jun 2013

-After all, a quick search on YouTube for other guru workout programmes reveals a myriad of hokum, quasi-debilitating looking exercises and gratuitous use of the word ‘bro’.
+After all, a quick search on YouTube for other guru workout programmes reveals myriad hokum, quasi-debilitating looking exercises and gratuitous use of the word ‘bro’.

 For example, just have a look at this video detailing Greg Plitt’s ‘MFT 28 Shoulder Shred’ workout.

-Now I’m not doubting his physique, but probably 90% of people interested in following his videos won’t be able to do these particular exercises.
+Now I’m not doubting his physique, but probably 90% of people interested in following Greg’s videos won’t be able to do these particular exercises.

 It’s absurd – concussion is far more likely than muscle growth.